swcarpentry/git-novice/episodes/05-history.md

 Commands like `git checkout` and `git revert` are useful but so similar that it's very easy to mix them up!

-With the concepts learned in this episode, we invite you to read this chapter on [resetting, checking out and reverting](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting).
+With the concepts learned in this episode, we invite you to read this chapter on [undoing commits and changes](https://www.atlassian.com/git/tutorials/undoing-changes).

 :::::::::::::::::::::::::